-One of the most important aspects of a VA home loan, financial considerations aside, is the Department of Veterans Affairs regulations covering fair housing.
-There are extensive rules and guidelines published by the VA to prevent any veteran from being discriminated against when it is time to find and purchase a home.
+Aside from financial considerations, one of the most important aspects of a VA home loan is adherence to Department of Veterans Affairs regulations on fair housing.
+The VA publishes extensive rules and guidelines to prevent any Veteran from facing discrimination when it comes time to find and purchase a home.

-No VA-approved lender may discriminate against a buyer.
-This includes situations where the VA loan applicant is temporarily disabled, pregnant or falls into another category that affects the borrower’s income temporarily but does not affect the overall employment status or viability of the borrower as a good credit risk.
+VA-approved lenders may not discriminate against any borrower.
+This includes situations where the loan applicant is temporarily disabled, pregnant or falls into another category that affects the borrower’s income temporarily but does not affect the overall employment status or viability of the borrower as a good credit risk.

 No seller can refuse to offer a property on a discriminatory basis – the seller is required to comply with Fair Housing Act laws.
-According to the VA official site, part of the VA mission is to “ensure that all veterans are given an equal opportunity to buy homes with VA assistance, without regard to their race, color, religion, sex, handicap, familial status or national origin.”
-The VA investigates claims of housing discrimination and takes them very seriously.
+The VA strives to ensure all Veterans are given an equal opportunity to buy homes, regardless of race, color, religion, sex, handicap, familial status or national origin.
+The VA investigates all claims of housing discrimination and takes them very seriously.

 If a borrower experiences discrimination throughout the VA loan process, it is important to report this to the nearest VA office.
 In addition, the borrower should fill out and submit VA Form 26-8827 to have documentation of the incident.
 The VA will then investigate the claim.